Trapesys/matic-docs/docs/edge/get-started/gcp-marketplace-deployment.md

 ## Script Execution:
      $ bash gcp-marketplace-postdeployment.sh
-- The script code is available in this repo in the path docs/edge/assets/gcp-marketplace-postdeployment.sh
+- The script code is available for download [here](/img/edge/assets/gcp-marketplace-postdeployment.sh).
 - The script is interactive with a couple of questions.
 The script might take around 4 minutes to complete.
 - The below screenshot shows how the script behaves when a user gives invalid inputs (or) input the script that the user doesn’t have a domain name.

   ![](/img/edge/assets/images/image1.png)

 - The below screenshot shows the creation of a new SSL certificate.

   ![](/img/edge/assets/images/image2.png)

 - The below screenshot shows the creation of a new SSL certificate by importing the user provided certificate pem and private pem files.

   ![](/img/edge/assets/images/image3.png)

 - The below screenshot shows how an existing SSL certificate can be inputted to the script.

   ![](/img/edge/assets/images/image4.png)

+- The below screenshots show the LoadBalancer creation process.

   ![](/img/edge/assets/images/image5.png)

-- The below screenshot shows the LoadBalancer creation process.
+  ---
   ![](/img/edge/assets/images/image6.png)

   ![](/img/edge/assets/images/image7.png)

 - The below screenshot shows the creation of a new managed zone.

   ![](/img/edge/assets/images/image8.png)

-- The below screenshot shows the created Managed zone and its name server details.
+- The below screenshots show the created Managed zone and its name server details.

   ![](/img/edge/assets/images/image9.png)

+  ---

   ![](/img/edge/assets/images/image10.png)

 - The name servers of the created managed zone

   ![](/img/edge/assets/images/image11.png)

+  ---

   ![](/img/edge/assets/images/image12.png)

 - The below screenshot shows the domain name servers were updated with managed zone name servers.

   ![](/img/edge/assets/images/image13.png)

 :::info NOTE